RubricRL: Simple Generalizable Rewards for Text-to-Image Generation: Experiments

 \subsection{Visual results}

-We further present comprehensive visual comparisons between RubricRL and other baseline approaches in Figure~\ref{fig:sota_visual}.
+We further present comprehensive visual comparisons between RubricRL and other baseline approaches in Fig.~\ref{fig:sota_visual}.
 As illustrated, models trained with RubricRL consistently produce images that are not only more aesthetically appealing but also demonstrate superior semantic alignment with the given input prompts.
-To aid interpretation, any misaligned or missing elements in the generated images are emphasized using bold text within the figure.
-For example, in the third row of Figure~\ref{fig:sota_visual}, the SFT model fails to render the black top hat entirely, while several RL-based methods exhibit partial misalignment.
-Specifically, LLaVA-Reward-Phi \cite{zhou2025multimodal} and Unified Reward \cite{wang2025unified} generate outputs where the black bag is not properly held in hand, and in some cases, depict two bags in both paws while omitting the wooden cane altogether.
+To aid interpretation, any misaligned or missing elements in the generated images are emphasized using bold text.
+In particular, LLaVA-Reward-Phi \cite{zhou2025multimodal} and UnifiedReward \cite{wang2025unified} generate outputs where the black bag is not properly held in hand, and in some cases, depict two bags in both paws while omitting the wooden cane altogether.
 These qualitative observations underscore the effectiveness of RubricRL in enhancing the model’s capability to follow complex, fine-grained instructions and produce high-quality, prompt-consistent images.